State Law Guide · Updated January 2026

 Quick Answer

-In Colorado, you can cancel dealer add-on products at any time.
+Cancellation rights in Colorado depend on the product and contract.
+Upload yours to see which add-ons appear cancellable.
 Refunds must be issued within 60 days.
 You can sue in Small Claims Court for up to $7,500.

 Purchased F&I products in Colorado?